ahmad-mirzaei/git-commands-and-description/README.md

-# Git Commands & Explanations
+# Git Commands & Description

 ## Description
 _[Git](https://git-scm.com/doc) commands are stored in this directory along with their brief descriptions.
 We welcome translations into other languages._